January 5th and 6th, 2019

 Burn off those holiday calories, make some friends, have a great time!

 The course is a multi-loop/out-and-back type of thing where you’ll pass the “aid station” more than once.
-We’ve got drinks and snacks covered, and at the finish line you’ll find an all-you-can-eat cereal buffet, with chili and soup if it’s cold, or cold cereals and yogurt with all the toppings if the temps are warmer.
+We’ve got drinks and snacks covered, and at the finish line you’ll find an all-you-can-eat buffet, with chili and soup if it’s cold, or cold cereals and yogurt with all the toppings if the temps are warmer.
 Lucky for you, your medal is a giant coffee mug that can hold all of these things!
 Vegetarians, vegans, and gluten-free runners, no worries, we’ll have options for you!

 This is a no t-shirt, no pressure, no whining event.
 (As is tradition with this race, t-shirts, hoodies, tank tops, and other gear is available for purchase.)

 The most important thing to remember is that our focus is on FUN.
 Only a handful of people ever have a real chance of winning any race.
 Our crew caters to the 99% – the ones who will never win but who still deserve an amazing race experience.
 If you think you’re signing up for an uber-competitive, super-speedy race, we’d suggest you pass on ours and look for something else.
-But if you like hanging out with fun people, if you like giving or receiving high fives, if you think loud music and cowbells are essential, if you are more worried about having a good time vs. winning, if you like being spoiled, if you like fun surprises, if you want to be with people who truly enjoy your company and want to see you succeed, we hope you join us, because you’re just the kind of person we want to hang out with!
+But if you like hanging out with fun people, if you like giving or receiving high fives, if you think loud music and cowbells are essential, if you are more worried about having a good time vs. winning, if you like being spoiled, if you like fun surprises, if you want to be with people who truly enjoy your company and want to see you succeed, we hope you join us, because you’re just the kind of person we want to run with!

 Pretty stinkin’ flat.
 We’re entirely on the Tennessee Riverwalk path, with about half the course running alongside the Tennessee River.
 Along the course you’ll see lots of public art, green spaces, the Naval Reserve Center (yes, THAT Naval Reserve Center), a collection of mini playgrounds, fishing piers, and the Chickamauga Dam.
 The whole thing is cement/concrete, with restrooms never more than a mile away.